Thakar-Lab/BONITA/README.md

 **Step 1: Pathway prepearation**

-BONITA needs omics data, gst file, and an indication of what character is used to separate columns in the file.
+BONITA needs omics data, gmt file, and an indication of what character is used to separate columns in the file.
 For example, a traditional comma separated value file (csv) would need BONITA input "-sep ,".
 Since tab can't be passed in as easily, a -t command will automatically flag tab as the separator.
-The commands are below: comma separated: `python pathway_analysis_setup.py Your_omics_data Your_gst_file -sep ,` tab separated: `python pathway_analysis_setup.py -t Your_omics_data Your_gst_file`
+The commands are below: comma separated: `python pathway_analysis_setup.py Your_omics_data Your_gmt_file -sep ,` tab separated: `python pathway_analysis_setup.py -t Your_omics_data Your_gmt_file`

 **Step 2: Rule inference**